 No; the ID Card presented must belong to the holder.
 Items on hold may only be released to the requestor.

 How many books can I borrow at once?

 If you have a Stanford ID card, there's no maximum limit to the number of books you can check out at most Stanford libraries, including Green.
-Some patron groups, including fee-based borrowers, are limited to 25 SUL items (books from the Business Library, Hoover Institution, Law Library, Medical Library, and SLAC don't count toward this limit).
+Some patron groups, including fee-based borrowers, are limited to 25 items (books from the Medical Library and SLAC don't count toward this limit).